0x4447/0x4447-cli-node-avocado/README.md

 All the other files and folders in the root dirrectory are for CodeBuild itself.

+# Is this a new framework?

+We hope not 🤣.
+There are plenty of frameworks already out there!
+Avocado is more a utility tool to allow you the automatic deployment of a simple HTML page to CloudFront–by preparing the final output in a way where you can have a clean URL in the borwser, and have the correct `<a>` tags pointing to the right url once deployed on CF, while allowing you to still work noramlly on your local machine.

 # Why This Name?

 Why not?
 We had to call it something.
 And once you see it, you're not going to forget it. 😃